Nursery

 Literacy

-Finally on Friday we will be recapping our learning from the rest of the week and looking at our rhyme of the week Tommy Thumb.
+Finally on Friday we will be recapping our learning from the rest of the week and looking at our rhyme of the week I'm a little teapot.
 With Mrs Chatterjee the children will sing the song and any actions that go with it.
+They will also be using a Mr Tumble song to support- you can see that here: CBeebies: Something Special - I'm a Little Tea Pot - Nursery Rhyme

 Maths